GMAT Focus Edition Explained: What Changed (2026 Guide)

 If you are using study materials from 2023 or earlier, throw them away.

 The GMAT Focus Edition is not just a tweak; it is a completely different exam.
-The Graduate Management Admission Council (GMAC) has overhauled the test to be shorter, more relevant to modern business, and (arguably) harder to game.
+The Graduate Management Admission Council (GMAC) overhauled the test to be shorter, more relevant to modern business, and (arguably) harder to game.
+The classic GMAT was fully retired (the last test date was January 31, 2024), so the Focus Edition is now the only version of the GMAT you can take—and as of mid-2024 it is simply called “the GMAT” again.

 Key Changes at a Glance